Using contradictions improves question answering systems: Experimental setting

-For the multiple choice setting, we used RoBERTa large \citep{liu_roberta_2019} finetuned on the RACE dataset \citep{lai_race_2017} as well as two DeBERTa v3 \citep{he_debertav3_2021} variants (base and xsmall) finetuned on SciQ \citep{welbl_crowdsourcing_2017}.
-For the extractive QA setting, we used DistillBERT \citep{sanh_distilbert_2020} and BERT-Large \citep{devlin_bert_2019}) models trained on SQuAD \citep{rajpurkar_squad_2016}.
-More details on model selection, training, and validation are available in Appendix A. In both cases, answers are selected given a context provided by the dataset and those contexts are used as the premise for NLI.
+In the multiple choice setting, we tested 9 datasets.
+Two of them are in-domain, since the pretrained QA models we used were finetuned on them.
+Specifically, we used a RoBERTa large model \citep{liu_roberta_2019} finetuned on the RACE dataset \citep{lai_race_2017}, as well as two DeBERTa v3 variants, base and xsmall \citep{he_debertav3_2021}, finetuned on the SciQ dataset \citep{welbl_crowdsourcing_2017}.